SPORT / WINTER SPORT

 The team will send a full quota of 10 athletes to Milan, comprising five men and five women.
 The team will compete in all eligible events, with relay races identified as the primary gold-medal targets.

-"Our objective is very simple: to win glory for our country," Liu Hao, vice team leader of the short track team, told the Global Times after an opening training session of the team on Thursday.
-"We strive to do our absolute best in every discipline."
+"Our objective is very simple: to win glory for our country," Liu Hao, vice chief of the short track team, told the Global Times after an open training session of the team on Thursday.
+"We will strive to do our absolute best in every discipline."

-The men's roster consists of Lin Xiaojun, Liu Shaoang, Sun Long, Zhang Bohao and Li Wenlong, as fans believe they possesses medal prospects in individual events as well as the relays.
+The men's roster consists of Lin Xiaojun, Liu Shaoang, Sun Long, Zhang Bohao and Li Wenlong, which fans say possess medal prospects in individual events as well as relays.

-The women's team features veteran Fan Kexin alongside Gong Li, Zhang Chutong, Wang Xinran and Yang Jingru, who are expected to focus on securing podium finishes.
+The women's team features veteran Fan Kexin alongside Gong Li, Zhang Chutong, Wang Xinran and Yang Jingru, all of whom are expected to focus on securing podium finishes.

 Relays remain China's most competitive discipline in short track speed skating.
 In the men's events, Chinese skaters have shown the capability to challenge for gold in sprint distances, maintaining a tradition of competitiveness at the Olympic level.

-However, replicating China's performance at the Beijing 2022 Winter Olympics, where the team captured two gold, one silver and one bronze medal, will be a significant challenge.
+However, replicating China's performance at the Beijing 2022 Winter Olympic Games, where the team captured two gold, one silver and one bronze medals, will be a significant challenge.

 One of the key factors is the recent rise of Canada, led by star skater William Dandjinou, whose team has emerged as a dominant force in short track over the past two seasons.